dissyulina/cookle-cookbook/README.md

    - **Flash Messages** - Flash messages provide the user the necessary feedback of their action whether it's successfully executed or not.
    - **Recipe Cards** - Recipe cards are used consistently throughout the website, providing users with the image of the recipe, the recipe's name, total likes, and add to cookbook button (a plus sign icon).
 This add to cookbook button is also displayed even when the user hasn't logged in/ registered, in order to give the user a glimpse of what they can get by registering to the website.
 When guest users click this button, it will direct them to the login page.
    - **Footer** - The footer is available on all pages, provides the navigation links like Navbar, with additional contact information and social media icons.
-   - **A Secure Website** - In addition to front-end manipulation (for instance the Edit Recipe button is hidden for users that don't own that recipe), a back-end defensive programming was also built to prevent any unallowed action performed by a user.
+   - **A Secure Website** - In addition to front-end manipulation (for example the Edit Recipe button is hidden for users that don't own that recipe), a back-end defensive programming was also built to prevent any unallowed action performed by a user.
+   - **CONTACT MODAL**
+   - **Modal Confirmation**

 ### **b.
 Page Design Features**